 I just don't believe that I can do it.
 Wow, there it was.
 Right in the middle of her presentation it hit me square in the face - almost viscerally.
 I really don't believe that I can do it.

 And, there's a lot of evidence that proves me right.
 I lost 35 pounds six or seven years ago before putting it all back on.
-And, I can't count - or even remember - all the other times that I have lost 10 - 20 pounds, just to regain it.
-A true yoyo dieter.
-There it is - evidence.
-I can't do it.
+And, I can't count - or even remember - a

 Wait a minute.
 There's also evidence that I can.
 What about those 35 pounds?
 I did lose it.
 It was hard, but I did it.
 And I kept it off successfully for 18 months.
 Bought an entire new wardrobe in a much smaller size.
 What can I do to replicate that success?
 What happened?
 Why did I put it back on?
 What can I learn from that experience that will make me successful again?